CommunistMountain/BalanceModFork/README_new.md

         <li>LANIUS_RESEARCHER_CRAFT: Choosing to craft an augment now always gives Reconstructive Teleport instead of a random AE augment.</li>
         <li>NEBULA_SLUG_FIGHT_UNLOCK: Completing the event chain gives Anti-Bio Beam on top of other rewards.</li>
         <li>QUEST_CREWDEAD_START: Fire Beam and Fire Drone also allow you to pick the Fire Bomb blue option (renamed to simply "Fire") (TODO make a custom req which includes all; Fire Drone will need its own custom req which sees if there's a Drone System.).</li>
+        <li>ROCK_CRYSTAL_BEACON: If you choose to leave the ancient device alone, you will be able to see this event again when revisiting the beacon.
+However, the choice to scrap it will only be present on the first visit.</li>
         <li>ROCK_STARSHIP_MINE: Engines blue option level requirement from 5 to 3.</li>
         <li>ROCK_UNLOCK: Completing the event chain gives a High standard autoReward and a random missile or bomb weapon on top of other rewards.</li>
         <li>SELL_DRONES_STATION: Scrap per drone part from 4 to 3.</li>